-Dilbert is one of the challenges is a classic knowledge management will occur today.
-Back in 1990, more people claimed that the core knowledge to go back to the door every night.
-Therefore, for the present value of the company independently, but the owner of the information private.
-It rare soul (I use her words please) to keep the focus on succession planning and key staff information that answer is not encoded argued that the allocation of capacity did not.
+Dilbert is one of the challenges in classic knowledge management that will occur today.
+Back in 1990, more people claimed that the core knowledge was to go back to the door every night.
+Therefore, the present value of the company independent, but the owner of the information is private.
+It rare soul (I use her words please) to keep the focus on succession planning and key staff information that the answer is not encoded and argued that the allocation of capacity did not.
 Such mapping, the concept of implicit conversion of explicit knowledge, in part because it is, there is a risk of its introduction

 Continuing, via Japanese and Hebrew my theme of yesterday.
-Actually the real issue here is a failure to understand the nature of explicit knowledge, so lets move to that
+Actually, the real issue here is a failure to understand the nature of explicit knowledge, so let’s move to that

 I remember this from my own experience.
 When we lived in St Albans and I went six months without a job I occupied myself between job search and holding of creditors with rewiring our his and putting in central heating (thanks to a parental gift of the parts).
-Despite the general stress of being out of work I remember the period with fondness.
+Despite the general stress of being out of work, I remember the period with fondness.
 Radio 4 was serialising Antony Pole’s A Dance to the Music of Time and so as I discovered one of the greatest English novel sequences of all time I cut floor boards, learnt the hard way to not to over-tighten compression joints and took great pleasure in taking a little extra effort to hide all pipework.
 I enlisted the help of my sister at one point (year of crewing boats with me had developed muscles that my wife did not possess) to lift the wall boiler in place.
 Having secured it to the wall we discovered that she was now trapped in a corner.
 However the thought of taking it down again was unacceptable, so somewhat brutally (but successfully) I proposed that her clothing be removed and cooking oil applied (don’t let your imagination run away with you, this was a role my wife felt able to undertake) and escape was possible.
-Either way, to return to the point, over the next few years I knew that central heating system, the noises it made, the subtle changes of heat in the floor boards were a language that only I could understand.
-It’s that language which can only be learnt by doing that you see in experienced software engineers who have tended legacy systems in banks for decades.
+Either way, to return to the point, over the next few years I knew that the central heating system, the noises it made, and the subtle changes of heat in the floorboards were a language that only I could understand.
+It’s that language which can only be learnt by doing that you see with experienced software engineers who have tended legacy systems in Banks for decades.
 If something goes wrong they know where to look.

 Cognitive Edge Ltd. & Cognitive Edge Pte. trading as The Cynefin Company and The Cynefin Centre.

-© COPYRIGHT 2022.
+© COPYRIGHT 2024